The Arab Spring, 10 years on: Tunisia still facing economic, political challenges

-Category: World Hits: 1This week marks ten years since deposed strongman Zine al-Abidine Ben Ali fled Tunisia, the first leader to fall as the 2011 Arab Spring took hold across North Africa and the Middle East.
+Category: World Hits: 2This week marks ten years since deposed strongman Zine al-Abidine Ben Ali fled Tunisia, the first leader to fall as the 2011 Arab Spring took hold across North Africa and the Middle East.
 A decade on, Tunisia remains the only country to have transformed itself into a relatively stable democracy.
 But high unemployment remains a major problem, not least in the region of Tataouine.
 FRANCE 24 brings you the first in a series of four reports from the country, a decade after the Arab Spring watershed.

 Read more https://www.france24.com/en/africa/20210111-the-arab-spring-10-years-on-tunisia-still-facing-economic-political-challenges